rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.setSignalThresholdChangeEnabled"></a>
 ## *setSignalThresholdChangeEnabled <sup>method</sup>*

-Sets the `time interval` to check the WiFi signal strength in a given time interval.
+Sets the `time interval` to check the Wifi signal strength in a given time interval.

 ### Parameters